 We’ve avoided using second level interactive navigation because of usability concerns.

-Logos and site sub titles can be customised to help users identify which service or organisation site they are using.
+The site logo and title can be customised to help users identify which service or organisation site they are using.

 This can be formed in variations of:

-- A logo and subtitle separated by a divider
+- a logo and title separated by a divider

-- Only a sub title, which can run over one or two lines of text.
+- only a title, which can run over one or two lines of text

-When the subtitle appears beside a logo, it should not repeat the name of your brand, rather be descriptive of the service being provided to the user.
+When the site title appears next to a logo, it should not repeat the name of your brand, but rather be descriptive of the service being provided to the user.

 Site branding should always be left aligned and of proportionate size in the site header.
-For example we recommend horizontal logos at a max height of 40px; the same as the Digital Scotland logo appears.
-Some logos are vertical aligned in which case 80px is the recommended max height.
+We recommend horizontal logos at a maximum height of 40 pixels.
+Vertically-oriented logos should have a maximum height of 80 pixels.